crawl/sequell/docs/commandline.md

 Note that !RELAY is a meta-command and cannot be used to define custom commands, in LearnDB do {} forms, and other places that expect real commands.

+!RELAY accepts these options:
+- `-nick` specifies the IRC nick who issued the original command.
+- `-prefix` a prefix that should be attached to every message produced in response to the command.
+- `-n` the maximum number of lines of output that must be returned.
+This is useful to keep Sequell from spamming lots of output in PM.